Allen McCalla (Artistic Director)

 Cory holds a B.A. in Communications-Theatre from The University of South Carolina Upstate.
 While completing his studies, Cory studied at Kingston University in London England.
 After his study abroad he then returned to London to complete an internship at The Rose Theatre.
 He is a three-time KCACTF nominee and was most recently nominated for the National Barbizon Award for Theatrical Design Excellence for Agatha Christie's And Then There Were None.
 Cory has designed lights for several theatres around the upstate, including but not limited too Centre Stage, Spartanburg Little Theatre, South Carolina Childrens Theatre and most recently The South Carolina Theatre Association.
 Favorite designs include Born Yesterday, The Miser, Kings of Country and Their Queens, and A Tuna Christmas.
-Cory is currently playing Aladdin in this season’s GLT On Tour Production.
+Cory is currently in Miss Nelson Is Missing,this season’s GLT On Tour Production.

-James R. Marrelli (Business & Operations Manager)
+James R. Marrelli (Operations Manager)

-Jim handles all the finances for GLT and maintains the facility.
-He works closely with the Treasurer to compile the monthly financial statements.
 Jim holds a Bachelors and Masters Degree in Theatre from California State University at Long Beach.
 Jim has been with GLT for over twenty-five years and his involvement has been numerous and varied.
 He has taught stagecraft, designed lights, and sound for over one hundred theatre and dance productions.
 Jim is our “go to” guy for almost every historical or facility need.

-Rhonda Meahl (Box Office Manager)
+Rhonda Meahl (Box Office Mgr)

 Rhonda, a native of

 Ginny Golliher (Marketing Coordinator) Ginny coordinates all of the print media, publicity, and marketing displayed by the theatre.
 She designs the layouts for all of our publications including the playbills.